vivekviki22/SOC-SIEM-Threat-Hunting-Incident-Response/Evidence/04-Attack-Simulation/README.md

 # Attack Simulation Evidence

+## Overview

-This directory contains evidence of controlled attack simulations performed within the isolated SOC lab environment.
+This section documents controlled security simulations performed within the isolated SOC lab environment.

+## Objective

-The simulations were conducted to validate whether Wazuh and the configured security monitoring controls could detect security-relevant activity.
+The purpose of the simulations was to generate realistic security telemetry and determine whether the monitoring and detection environment could identify the resulting activity.

+## Lab Safety

+All security testing was performed within systems specifically configured for the cybersecurity lab.

+No production systems or unauthorized external systems were targeted.

-## Activities
+## Simulated Activities

+Controlled testing included:

-- Controlled SSH authentication testing
+- SSH authentication activity
-- Brute-force authentication simulation
+- Repeated authentication attempts
 - Privileged-access activity
 - Test account creation and modification
-- Local Administrators group modification
+- Administrative group modification
-- Controlled data-transfer testing
+- Controlled data-transfer activity

-All activities were performed in an isolated lab environment for cybersecurity training and SIEM detection validation.
+## Authentication Testing

+Authentication activity was generated to produce security events that could be collected and investigated through Wazuh.

+The workflow demonstrated:

+Controlled Test → Authentication Events → Endpoint Logs → Wazuh → Alert / Investigation

+## Privilege Testing

+Controlled privilege-related activity was performed to validate monitoring of elevated access.

+This generated Windows and Linux security telemetry that could subsequently be investigated through the SIEM.

+## Account Manipulation Testing

+Controlled account creation and modification activities were performed to validate monitoring of security-sensitive account changes.

+## Data-Transfer Testing

+Controlled file-transfer activity was used to generate telemetry for the data-exfiltration monitoring scenario.

+The activity was performed only with test data inside the isolated lab environment.

+## Validation

+After each controlled simulation, endpoint telemetry and Wazuh events were reviewed to determine whether the activity was successfully captured.

+## Evidence

+The accompanying evidence PDF contains screenshots from the controlled attack-simulation and validation workflow.

+## Outcome

+The simulations demonstrated how controlled security testing can be used to validate SIEM visibility and detection capabilities before security controls are relied upon in operational environments.